 |Sl No||Year||Growth rate assumed||Future Cash flow (INR Crs)|

 |01||2014 – 15||18%||165.62|

 |06||2019 – 20||10%||353.21|

 |10||2023 – 24||10%||517.12|

 With this, we now have a fair estimate of the future free cash flow.
-How reliable are these numbers you may ask.
-After all, predicting the free cash flow implies we are predicting the sales, expenses, business cycles, and literally every aspect of the business.
-Well, the estimate of the future cash flow is just that, it is an estimate.
+How reliable are these numbers, you may ask?
+After all, predicting the free cash flow implies predicting the sales, expenses, business cycles, and literally every aspect of the business.
+Well, the estimate of the future cash flow is just that; it is an estimate.
 The trick here is to be as conservative as possible while assuming the free cash flow growth rate.
-We have assumed 18% and 10% growth rate for the future, these are fairly conservative growth rate numbers for a well managed and growing company.
+We have assumed 18% and 10% growth rate for the future; these are fairly conservative growth rate numbers for a well managed and growing company.

 15.2 – The Terminal Value

 We have tried to predict the future free cash flow for upto 10 years.
 But what would happen to the company after the 10th year?
 Would it cease to exist?
 Well, it would not.
 A company is expected to be a ‘going concern’ which continues to exist forever.
-This also means as long as the company exists, there is some amount of free cash being generated.
-However as companies mature, the rate at which the free cash is generated starts to diminish.
+This also means that as long as the company exists, some amount of free cash is generated.
+However, as companies mature, the rate at which free cash is generated starts to diminish.

 Terminal Value = FCF * (1 + Terminal Growth Rate) / (Discount Rate – Terminal growth rate)